It’s not just about lip-synching any more.

 For campus tours, go beyond what you might share elsewhere; make use of TikTok’s engaging transition features and snappy video editing functionality to breathe new life into an old format - even a tour of a single building or classroom can become a whole new world on Tik Tok.

-For a great example of a TikTok campus tour, check out this from the University of Florida.
+For a great example of a TikTok campus tour, check out this from The University of Sheffield.

 For graduation, ride the celebratory waves of those events and really let your hair down.
 Even better, try and bring in a trend or challenge.
 TikTok is also heavily trend and challenge-based, so you need to be immersed in the channel and ready to jump onto hot topics.

-The University of Limerick did a great job of this by integrating a then-trending hand clap challenge into their graduation coverage.
+Queens University Belfast did a great job of this by integrating a then-trending 360 Rotating Camera challenge into their graduation coverage.

 Other ‘experience’ content you can think about creating for TikTok includes: